Table of Contents

 Cleaning text

 These are functions you can use to clean text using Python.
-Most of them use just the Python's standard libraries like re
+Most of them just use Python's standard libraries like re or string.

 Lowercase text